 As more and more software patents are granted worldwide, as the number of products and competitors in our industry segments grows and as the functionality of products in different industry segments overlap, we expect that software product developers will be increasingly subject to infringement claims.
-Infringement, invalidity claims or misappropriation claims may be asserted against us, and any such assertions could harm our business.
-Litigation often becomes more likely in times of economic downturn.
+Infringement or misappropriation claims may be asserted against us, and any such assertions could harm our business.
 Additionally, certain patent holders have become more aggressive in threatening litigation in attempts to obtain fees for licensing the right to use patents.
 Any such claims or threats, whether with or without merit, could be time-consuming to defend, result in costly litigation and diversion of resources, or could cause product shipment delays or require us to enter into royalty or licensing agreements.
 In addition, such royalty or license agreements, if required, may not be available on acceptable terms, if at all, which would likely harm our business.